tahoe-lafs/tahoe-lafs/README.rst

 We would like to thank `Fosshost <https://fosshost.org>`__ for supporting us with hosting services.
 If your open source project needs help, you can apply for their support.

+We are grateful to `Oregon State University Open Source Lab <https://osuosl.org/>`__ for hosting tahoe-dev mailing list.

 ❓ FAQ
 ------